-2.1 Speech Material and reduction
+2.1Speech Material and reduction

-For this study we used the IFAcorpus [20] which contains 5 1/2 hours (50 kWord) of hand-aligned phonemically segmented speech from 8 native speakers of Dutch, 4 female and 4 male.
-We used 5 of the 8 speaking styles: informal face-to-face story-telling (I), retold stories (R), read text (T), read isolated sentences (S), and read semantically unpredictable pseudo-sentences (PS, e.g., the village cooked of birds).
-The IFAcorpus can be found at www.fon.hum.uva.nl/IFAcorpus.
+For this study we used the IFAcorpus [20] which contains 5 1/2 hours (50 kWord) of hand-aligned phonemically segmented speech from 8 speakers, 4 female and 4 male.
+We used 5 of the 8 speaking styles: informal face-to-face story-telling (I), retold stories (R), read text (T), read isolated sentences (S), and read semantically unpredictable pseudo-sentences (PS).
+The IFAcorpus can be found at www.hum.uva.nl/IFAcorpus.